-A brazen burglar was caught on surveillance camera Friday night walking into a Maple Valley home with people still there.
-The hunt is on for the suspect and the items she stole.
+A brazen burglar who was caught on surveillance camera earlier in April walking into a Maple Valley home with people still there was arrested last week.

 Scroll down to continue reading

 - Metro bus driver assaulted during busy rush hour

 - Video appears to show officers dragging, punching teen girl at Chicago high school